Enum0x539/RedAlert/README.md

 ## About the library
-RedAlert is a library that synchronizing with Israel Home Front Command's API to get the alerts in real-time, the library interface is user-friendly and have lots of features which are described below.
+RedAlert is a library that synchronizing with Israel Home Front Command's API to get the alerts in real-time, the library interface is user-friendly and has lots of features which are described below.

 ## Features
-* Get red-alerts in real-time.
+* Get red alerts in real-time.

 * Fetches location data from alerts codes (coordinates, city names, city zones, time to run for safe-zone)